DevAgnihotri/MCA_Sem_2/DBMS/Unit 5.md

 ### Q21.
 What is a Multi Version Protocol?

-**Question 21: What is a Multi Version Protocol?**

 - A protocol that allows multiple versions of data items to exist, enabling higher concurrency.
 - Each transaction sees a consistent snapshot of the database.

 ### Q22.
 What is multi-version concurrency control?
 What are its benefits and disadvantages in comparison to locking?

-**Question 22: What is multi-version concurrency control?
-What are its benefits and disadvantages in comparison to locking?**

 - **MVCC** allows multiple versions of data for concurrent access.
 - **Benefits:**